muziejus/media-history-of-nyc/sections/assessment.md

 * having considered the reading and found points of entry into class discussion via questions about specific passages,
 * participating in class discussion in ways that build upon contributions from others, and
 * refraining from the use of electronic devices.

-#### Digital work

-**25%** This course will cumulatively add to your knowledge of the various tools you will need to use in order to complete the analytical aspects of the coursework.
-As such, staying current by doing the appropriate digital homework is required.

 #### First essay